-4.9 LIFTS DESIGNATED FOR WHEELCHAIR USERS

-Lift for wheelchair users

-- 4.9.1.1 Where lifts are provided in a building, at least one lift shall be made accessible for wheelchair users from the entrance level for vertical circulation. - 4.9.1.2 The lift shall serve all levels intended for access by wheelchair users. - 4.9.1.3 Lift lobby space for lifts designed for wheelchair users shall have clear manoeuvring space of 1200 mm wide X 1500 mm deep as illustrated in Figure 41.

-4.9.2 Lift size
+4.9 LIFTS DESIGNATED FOR WHEELCHAIR USERS Lift for wheelchair 4.9.1 General users 4.9.1.1 Where lifts are provided in a building, at least one lift must be made accessible for wheelchair users from the entrance level for vertical circulation.
+4.9.1.2 The lift must serve all levels intended for access by wheelchair users.
+4.9.1.3 Lift lobby space with lifts designed for wheelchair users must have a clear manoeuvring space of 1200 mm wide by 1500 mm deep as illustrated in Figure 42.
+4.9.2 Lift size Lift size 4.9.2.1 The minimum internal lift car dimension must be 1200 mm wide by 1400 mm deep.
+4.9.2.2 Non-breakable mirrors or mirror-like finish surfaces must be provided at the rear of lift car interiors to allow visual feedback for wheelchair users when reversing backwards into the lift lobby.
+The bottom edge of the mirror must be at a maximum height of 1000 mm from finished floor level.

-Lift size

-4.9.2.1 The minimum internal lift car dimension shall be 1200 mm wide by 1400 mm deep.

-Note: It is recommended to provide non-breakable mirrors in the lift interior to allow visual feedback for wheelchair users when reversing backwards into the lift lobby.

-4.9.3 Door width
+4.9.3 Door width Door width

-Door width

-4.9.3.1 The lift car shall have a clear door opening of at least 900 mm.
+4.9.3.1 The lift car must have a clear door opening of at least 900 mm.